GoogleChrome/chrome-extensions-samples/api-samples/declarativeNetRequest/url-redirect/README.md

 ## Implementation Notes

-This sample uses the `chrome.declarativeNetRequest.onRuleMatchedDebug` API which is only available in unpacked extensions.
+This sample uses the `chrome.declarativeNetRequest.onRuleMatchedDebug` event which is only available in unpacked extensions.